Team

 James is French/British citizen from the French Alps region.
 As Founder of Blue Cradle in 2020, James is the main driving force behind the nonprofit.
 From administration, to accounting, branding, strategy, legal, communications and fundraising, James is responsible for all daily management aspects of the Foundation.
 He has extensive experience working in the nonprofit sectors in Geneva and Oxford, in peace-building and ocean related organisations.
 He is Dad to two boys, with whom he spends most of his free time, hiking, cooking, and having fun in Te Waipounamu (South Island of NZ).

-Christina Buckland - Impact & Sustainability Lead (volunteer)
+Christina Eggers - Volunteer Impact & Sustainability Lead

 Christina, a Kiwi raised on the stunning beaches of Queensland, Australia, is the co-founder of an award-winning charity dedicated to supporting mothers with sick children.
 Her impactful work has earned her several accolades, including the Westfield Local Heroes Award and the Christchurch City Council Emerging Leader Award.

-Passionate about fostering community connections and turning ambitious dreams into reality, Christina is currently pursuing her studies in Event Management part-time.
+Passionate about fostering community connections and turning ambitious dreams into reality, Christina also pursued Event Management studies.
 She is also a proud mother of two wonderful children.
 In her spare time, Christina enjoys hiking, cooking, writing, and cherishing the company of great friends.
-Christina is thrilled to be a part of the Blue Cradle team, and is eager to contribute to Blue Cradle’s vital missions
+Christina is thrilled to be a part of the Blue Cradle team, and is eager to contribute to Blue Cradle’s vital missions.

 Tuialepa Tumama Tu'ulua